willymcallister/willymcallister.github.io/_articles/charge.md

 The variable name we use for the charge of an electron is $e^-$, with the $^-$ written after the $e$.
 If you want to express the charge of a proton it can be written as $e^+$.

-We use the expression $e^-$ for the charge on an electron.
-Sometimes you will see $e^-$ to indicate an electron itself.
+The expression $e^-$ is the charge on an electron.
+Sometimes people use $e^-$ for an electron itself.
 The context of the discussion will tell you which.

 ## Measuring charge with $e^-$